How to train your dog to detect anxiety

 Focus on selecting breeds known for their keen senses and emotional intelligence.
 Breeds like Labrador Retrievers, Golden Retrievers, and German Shepherds have shown a strong ability to respond to human emotions.

-See also How to train your dog to not pick up things
+See also How to train your dog not to do something

 Key Traits to Look For